 Practice “touch supervision” with children under 5 years old.
 Stay within an arm’s length of the child at all times.
 CPSC statistics show that 54 percent of pool-related fatalities in children under 5 years old from 2007-2009 (the most recent years analyzed) were the result of a lapse in adult supervision.

 Do not swim during rain storms, thunder or lightning.
-Keep rescue equipment close, such as a shepherd’s hook or life preserver.
+Keep rescue equipment, such as a shepherd’s hook or life preserver, close at hand.
 Learn CPR.

 Public Pool Safety

 If you manage or operate a pool for the public or for a club or organization, safety is paramount.

 - Include minimum and maximum depth markings on both sides and ends of the pool.

 - Install a telephone with names and numbers of emergency response personnel.

 - Post rules and regulations, including No Diving signs where necessary.